levovit/StarNaviTestTask/Readme.md

 - **Google Cloud**: Cloud computing platform used for deploying and hosting the application.
 - **Flake8**: A Python linting tool that checks for PEP 8 compliance and other code quality issues.
 - **Black**: A Python code formatter that automatically formats code to a consistent style.
+- **logging**: Python module used for logging messages and debugging information within the application.

 ## Acknowledgments